Azure-Samples/cognitive-services-speech-sdk/samples/batch-synthesis/python/README.md

 The sample code itself is [synthesis.py](synthesis.py) and can be run using Python 3.7 or higher.
 You will need to adapt the following information to run the sample:

-1. Your Azure AI Speech Services.
+1. Your Azure AI Speech Service.

     Some notes: